Why Your Roof Leaks In Heavy Rain & How To Fix It

 Hail Damage – Hail is a very common problem here in Colorado and it wreaks havoc on the roofs here.
 Large hail stones can actually break your shingles, dent metal roofs, crack tile roofs and sometimes even put holes in your roof.
 Even minor hail damage can cause cracking in your roof system which leads to water penetrating underneath and will eventually cause a leak.
 If there is no signs of major damage but your roof still leaks in heavy rains, this could be the culprit.

 Improper Roof Installation – Unless your roof was damaged by any of the things mentioned above, then your roof leak is probably coming from an improper installation by whoever replaced your roof the last time.
-There are so many unlicensed and poorly trained contractors out there that it can sometimes be hard to spot which ones are legitimate so we highly recommend that you do your due diligence on the contractor you hire and check their reviews to make sure you are hiring a professional.
+There are so many unlicensed and poorly trained contractors out there that it can sometimes be hard to spot which ones are legitimate so we highly recommend that you do your due diligence and follow our checklist for hiring a roofing contractor to make sure you are hiring a professional.
 Going with the cheap guy usually means you’ll have to pay double when it needs to be completely redone.

 How To Fix Your Roof Leak